kwdunaway/WGBS_Tools/README.md

 ## <a name="Installation"> Installation </a>

+### <a name="venv"> Virtual Environment </a>

 It is recommended that you set up a virtual environment prior to installing wgbs_tools.
 The author uses [virtualenv](http://sourabhbajaj.com/mac-setup/Python/virtualenv.html) and will assume you are doing the same.
 If you do not use a virtual environment, you will need root access to install some of the required programs.

 To set up a virtual environment, install virtualenv (if you don't already have it) and type the following: